modernish/modernish/README.md

 POSIX shells.
 This makes C-based signed integer arithmetic evaluation available to every supported shell, with the exception of the unary "++" and "--" operators (which have been given the capability designation ARITHPP).
+This means `let` should be used for operations and tests, e.g. both `let "x=5"` and `if let "x==5"; then`... are supported (note single = for assignment, double == for comparison).

+`isint`: test if a given argument is a decimal, octal or hexadecimcal integer number in valid POSIX shell syntax, ignoring leading (but not trailing) spaces and tabs.

 ### String tests ###
     empty:        test if string is empty